Mohammedalduraidi/dot-market-prject/README.md

   * For Node.js/Express server (backend)
   * make sure that you're in  the root directory and run  `npm install` then run `node server/server.js`
+  * For the unit api test
+  * make sure that you're in the root directory and run `npm run test`

   * To add equiments, employees or projects, you need to login as admin
   * admin username:- admin
   * admin password:- admin